dizzib/markfound/readme.md

 Recursively index directories of [markdown] files for live preview:

-* configure one or more base-paths and Linux-[find] patterns for include/exclude
+* specify one or more base-paths to search
+* configure [Linux find][find] patterns for include/exclude
 * [styled for GitHub][github-markdown-css] with option to append your own custom css
 * live refresh automatically updates the preview as you edit your markdown, even over nfs, cifs or vboxsf